How the US and Iran compete to fuel Lebanon | DW | 23.09.2021

 Although the US proposals would not alone be enough to satisfy market demand, Roudi Baroudi, chief executive of the consultancy Energy and Environment Holding, told DW that the proposals were good ideas as they could increase the supply of electricity to the country.

-He explained that while the AGP is ready to use, the electric cables passing through Damascus were heavily damaged during the Syrian civil war and needed to be repaired.
+He explained that, though the AGP is ready for use, the electric cables passing through Damascus were heavily damaged during the Syrian civil war and needed to be repaired.
 "The gas from Egypt will be sufficient for 8-10 hours per day.
 Electricity from Jordan and Syria would add 2-3 hours," he said.

 Technical issues apart, the competition between the US and Iran to help Lebanon in the energy sector has wider implications for the region.